 - Available to all lenders with a permissible purpose

-Banks will often set lower limits on new accounts to protect themselves from losses until they get to know you better.
-As you use their credit card, they learn more about how you handle money.
-They gain valuable insight into your ability to manage credit.
-These data differ from credit reports in two ways:
+Banks will often set lower initial limits on new accounts to protect themselves from losses until they get to know you better.
+As you use the account, they learn more about how you handle money.
+They gain valuable insight into your ability to manage debt.
+These data differ from consumer reports in two ways:

 - Detailed information about spending and repayment

 - Proprietary data that is never shared with a consumer-reporting bureau